Social Welfare Maximization in Approval-Based Committee Voting under Uncertainty

 We consider four different types of uncertain approval preferences that have been studied in recent work (see, e.g., \citep{AKR+24a}).
-In the \emph{Candidate Probability model}, there is a probability for a given voter approving a given candidate.
-This model captures the examples in the previous paragraph.The 3VA model ~\citep{IIBK22a} is a restricted version of the candidate probability model and captures a natural form of uncertainty where a voter has no or too little information on some candidates and assigns approval probability of $0.5$ to such candidates.
-In the \emph{Lottery model}, each voter has an independent probability distribution over approval sets.
-In the \emph{Joint Probability model}, there is a probability distribution of approval profiles.
-These two models allow us to capture richer forms of uncertainty where there could be dependencies between candidates and between voters' approval sets.
+Under the \emph{Candidate Probability model}, there is a probability for a given voter approving a given candidate.
+This model captures the examples in the previous paragraph.
+The Three Valued Approval (3VA) model ~\citep{IIBK22a} is a restricted version of the candidate probability model and captures a natural form of uncertainty where a voter has no or too little information on some candidates and assigns approval probability of $0.5$ to such candidates.
+Under the \emph{Lottery model}, each voter has an independent probability distribution over approval sets.
+Under the \emph{Joint Probability model}, there is a probability distribution of approval profiles.
+These last two models allow us to capture richer forms of uncertainty where there could be dependencies between candidates and between voters' approval sets.